 - blood in the urine or semen

-Once a doctor makes a diagnosis of prostate cancer, complications from metastasis will depend on where the cancer spreads to, and how quickly it is growing.
+Once a doctor diagnoses prostate cancer that has spread, complications will depend on where the cancer lodges and how quickly it grows.

 For example, a person with prostate cancer that has spread to nearby lymph nodes may not experience any change in symptoms.

 When prostate cancer metastasizes to the following areas, it can cause a range of complications.

 Chemotherapy uses medications to destroy cancer cells and prevent them from multiplying.
 People usually receive chemotherapy once the prostate cancer has stopped responding to hormone therapy.